 Let’s Read volunteers will also help students develop a love for reading by reading books selected by the student for pleasure reading.
-When volunteers support students with independent reading, the teacher will assist the child with selecting a book to read.
+The teacher will assist the child with selecting a book to read.
 The volunteer will read with the child and record their reading in the notes page in the back of the student's assigned workbook.
-As a Let's Read Volunteer, you have the unique opportunity to demonstrate the value and importance of reading while mentoring students in ways that build their confidence self-esteem and joy for learning.
+As a Let's Read Volunteer, you have the unique opportunity to demonstrate the value and importance of reading while mentoring students in ways that build their confidence, self-esteem, and joy for learning.

 - Emerging K - Emerging Kindergarten Workbook

 - Grade 1 - First Grade Workbook

 Thank you for your support in creating a culture of literacy within our schools and our city!